08murad/Sign-to-Word/README.md

  License

-This project is licensed under the  License.
+This project is licensed under the CC0-1.0 license License.
 Feel free to use and modify the code for personal or commercial purposes.

 # Acknowledgments